 Writing Our Stories: Both fiction and creative non-fiction involve strong story lines, memorable characters and lively dialogue.
 In these workshops, we will examine short stories, essays, novels and memoirs, and use writing prompts and exercises as launching pads for writing our own stories.
 If interested in taking a workshop, please send a 3-5 page writing sample and contact Laura for more information.

-I’m thrilled to share that many of my writing students have been publishing their work.
+I’m thrilled to share that so many of my writing students have been publishing their work.
 Congratulations to E.B.
 Axelrod, Susan Berger Ellman, Ruth Carmel, Kristen Fealy, Roseline Glazer, Laurie Izes, Jeff Lawenda, Voichita Nachescu, Debbie Nathan, Karen Satran and Nora Wong.
-It has been absolutely wonderful helping these writers get their work written and published!
+It has been so satisfying helping these writers get their work written and published!

 Susan Berger Ellman, The Hunt (Ducts.org)

 Ruth Carmel, My Big Fat Orthodox Thanksgiving (Alimentum); Why I Write About My Family (TalkingWriting.com); Misdirection (Winner of the 2014 Talking Writing Prize for Advice Writing, TalkingWriting.com); Too Much Information (Ducts.org); Writing Actually is Hard Work (Brevity)

 Valerie Feigen, A Taste of Cuba, available April 7, 2018

 Roseline Glazer, The Jewish Bride (Writing Raw)

 Sharon Silver, When Modesty Becomes Trendy: An Orthodox Woman’s Perspective (Tablet)

 Nora Wong, Loving My Son, After His Death (The New York Times)